This game is perfect for the whole class and is great for this time of year, because your students will be moving most of the time.

 - Designate a different section of the room for each answer choice and place a sign there as a reminder.
-These will the the Answer Stations.
+These will be the Answer Stations.

 - Put one task card in each container.